stoermelder/vcvrack-packone/src/test/FRAMEWORK.md

 }
 ```

-Seven macros, one per slot.
+Seven macros, one per test-mockable slot (`EngineAccess` is the eighth interface but has no macro —
+`Test::Harness` owns it).
 Each hardcodes its own member name, `Base` type and global — there is no
 regular naming convention to infer them from (the `FileAccess` global is `fileAccess`, not
 `fsAccess`), and a wrong Type/slot pairing fails to compile: